diambra/docs/content/utils/_index.en.md

 ```python
 env.show_obs(observation=obs, wait_key=1, viz=True)
 ```

-{{% notice warning %}}
-This functionality currently does not support all possible wrappers configurations but only a part of them, so the behavior varies a lot depending on the execution settings.
-{{% /notice %}}

 {{% notice tip %}}
 Use of this functionality can be found in <a href="/gettingstarted/examples/singleplayerenv/">this</a>, <a href="/gettingstarted/examples/multiplayerenv/">this</a>, <a href="/gettingstarted/examples/wrappersoptions/">this</a> and <a href="/gettingstarted/examples/imitationlearning/">this</a> examples.